kdoore/CS2335-Gitbook/project_2_-_source_code.md

  ###2D Image: Texture to Sprite

  In this project you'll add images for background images and button images.
 To use images in 2D mode in Unity, first create a Textures folder and then drag your images into that folder.
 To use an image, select the image in the Textures folder, then in the inspector select: Texture Type = Sprite ( 2D and UI) and then 'apply'.
-Now you can use this for any 2D sprite in your project.
+Now you can use this for any 2D sprite in your project, or you can use the image as a UI-Image.

  ![](imageTexture.gif)